Schedule a Demo

 Football, Racism, and Social Media.
 Here’s What Clubs Can Do to Combat the Problem

-5 Reasons Banks Should Be Archiving Websites & Social Media Accounts
+5 Huge Reasons Banks Need to Archive Their Websites & Social Media Accounts

-In recent years, the digital revolution has transformed the banking industry.
-As financial services and the associated communications increasingly move online, it is more important than ever for institutions to gain control of their online presence.
+The digital revolution has transformed the banking industry.
+As financial services and associated communications move online, it is more important than ever for institutions to manage and control their online presence.

 6 (Major) Benefits of Slack Enterprise Grid

 One of the reasons Slack saw such widespread adoption, especially early on, was the fact that companies could use it for free.
-Like many SaaS tools, Slack operated on a “freemium” model, meaning organizations could use it for free, and then upgrade as their needs grew.
+Like many SaaS tools, Slack operated on a “freemium” model, meaning organizations could use it for free, and then upgrade as the

 Website Archiving to Meet SEC & FINRA Regulations

 Both the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC) lay out strict communication and recordkeeping regulations for investment firms and other financial institutions.
-These rules encompass almost everything, from the recording of investment activities, to how client data should be kept safe, and even the acceptable use of social media.
+These rules encompass almost everyt